Gold Breakout Strategy (XAUUSD)

 - price chops around SMA10 repeatedly

-- If candles become unusually large compared to the prior candles, consider skipping that setup.
+- If candles become unusually large compared with recent structure, consider skipping the setup

 Practical example